 Why, oh why can we not edit our tweets via Twitter on the desktop or mobile sites?????
 I don’t know about you, but I’m one of those who forgets to add something, or thinks of a better way of saying it, just after I have hit the ‘Publish’ button on a Tweet that I’ve composed!

 The immediate reflex is of course something like: “Oh damn!
-I forgot to add the hashtag, or @, or could say rephrase that and look for the ‘Edit’ function – and there is NO EDIT FUNCTION in Twitter.
+I forgot to add the hashtag, or the@ symbol, or I could rephrase that better” and look for the ‘Edit’ function – and there is NO EDIT FUNCTION in Twitter!

 Since when has LinkedIn started doing PPC adverts in the user back-end section?
 I mean, don’t get me wrong, I am accustomed to seeing those annoying little square shaped adverts on the right hand site of my browser.